Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Introduction

+Moreover, cVEP-based systems have demonstrated efficient and reliable performance under non-invasive EEG settings~\cite{10931291}, and online P300 spellers have been established as practical communication systems since the seminal work of Farwell and Donchin~\cite{Farwell1988MentalProsthesis}.
+More recently, complete sentence-level online spelling pipelines with calibration procedures and large language model integration have also been reported~\cite{Hong2025ChatBCI4ALS}.
+These approaches represent well-established non-invasive BCI paradigms.

+However, a common characteristic of these systems is that they are predominantly \emph{stimulus-driven} or \emph{reactive} in nature, relying on externally evoked neural responses (e.g., visual flickers or oddball paradigms) and predefined symbol sets.
+While such paradigms achieve high information transfer rates and robust online performance, they are primarily designed to optimize communication efficiency, but this comes at the cost of increased visual fatigue.

+In contrast, handwriting-based BCIs aim to decode \emph{active}, self-initiated motor-related neural activity associated with voluntary letter production, enabling more naturalistic and flexible letter generation without reliance on continuous external stimulation.
+Despite extensive research on non-invasive spellers, whether an active, handwriting-based BCI can reliably decode the full alphabet (26 letters) from scalp EEG, and thereby establish a normative neural reference for neural handwriting under realistic non-invasive constraints, remains an underexplored problem.
+The present work addresses this gap by focusing on neural handwriting as an active input paradigm, rather than on stimulus-driven letter selection or communication throughput alone.

 This paper contributes to the evolving landscape of brain-computer interfaces (BCIs) by proposing a hybrid approach that merges the accessibility of non-invasive EEG with the advanced linguistic capabilities of GenAI.
 We introduce a novel curriculum-based neural spelling framework (CNS) for neural language decoding.
 This framework employs a convolutional neural network (CNN)-based encoder to initially learn individual-specific letter transition patterns, followed by a curriculum-driven LLM to synthesize sentence texts.
 The results demonstrate significant enhancements in the performance of language decoding tasks.
-By integrating these advanced technologies, we aim to facilitate more natural, efficient, and inclusive communication methods for individuals with varying physical abilities, heralding a new era in assistive communication technologies.
+By integrating these advanced technologies, we establish a normative neural baseline for non-invasive neural handwriting under realistic EEG constraints.
+We aim to facilitate a system-level investigation of full-alphabet neural spelling, demonstrating how low-SNR EEG decoding can be coupled with curriculum-adapted generative language models to enable language-level error correction, heralding a new era in assistive communication technologies.
 This introduction outlines the transformation of BCI technology from basic visual decoding to sophisticated language synthesis, setting the stage for a detailed discussion on how current technologies can be integrated and enhanced to better meet the communicative needs of a diverse user population.

 The contributions of this work are threefold: \begin{itemize} \item This study is the first to collect and analyze brain dynamics patterns related to EEG-based handwriting of all 26 letters. \item We employ a CNN-based model for EEG encoding, which achieves exemplary top-k accuracy, averaging across all subjects. \item We propose a novel curriculum supervised fine-tuning method that enables an LLM to learn subject-specific letter transition patterns effectively, thereby enabling high-quality sentence synthesis.
 This approach has shown promising results, achieving high scores on established metrics. \end{itemize}